Garvit-32/Automating-Steering-Wheel-Self-Driving-Car/README.md

 # Automating-Steering-Wheel-Self-Driving-Car

-This repository contain the code for automating a steer wheel by the implementation of NVIDIA research paper
+This repository contain the code for automating a steer wheel by the implementation of tensorflow v2.2.0 of Sully Chen works
 ## Demo
 ![alt img](https://github.com/Garvit-32/Automating-Steering-Wheel-Self-Driving-Car/blob/master/images/example.gif)